annenkov/LBS/exercises.md

 * owners can update their entries (users have to pay an update fee);
 * the entries can be queried by name.

-You might get some inspiration from the Solidity implementation of the Namespace contract (see [NamecoinSolidity](NamecoinSolidity.pdf))
+You might get some inspiration from the Solidity implementation of the Namespace contract (see [NamecoinSolidity](NamecoinSolidity.pdf) - an example by Joseph Bonneau.
+The promise and peril of smart contracts.)